-Date •

-No

-N° Name

-• 0 0 ving questions in a speedy way but while always fully understanding what t understand, ask for help.
-The most important is to learn
+Try addressing the following questions in a speedy way but while always fully understanding what you are doing; if you don't understand, ask for help.
+The most important is to learn ...

-obt feat ained set of non-nures.
-For each o versus Image Blocks: Chose 4 image block examples for which the full DCT coefficients may be easily explained looking to the image block of these 4 cases, explain the relation between the image block and the coefficients (see the image block energy on the first chart on the right).
+1. DCT Coefficients versus Image Blocks: Select 2 image block examples (from the 20 available) for which the obtained set of non-null DCT coefficients may be easily explained looking to some basic image blocks features.
+For the 2 cases selected, explain the relationship between the image block and the corresponding DCT coefficients (see the image block energy distribution on the first chart on the right).

--